borkdude/refl/README.md

 ## How it works

 This project invokes `GRAALVM_HOME/bin/java` on an AOT-ed Clojure program that does runtime reflection, twice.
+In both runs the native-image-agent is used.
 The first time it is invoked a `trace-file.json` will be produced.
 The second time a `reflect-config.json` will be produced.
 Unfortunately the `reflect-config.json` isn't very usable for GraalVM native-image yet, since it contains a lot of false positives.
 Using the script `script/gen-reflect-config.clj` the information from both JSON files is combined to create a cleaned up version of the reflect config, called `reflect-config-cleaned.json`.
 This config is then used for native compilation.

 ## Requirements